Royal National Park Coast Track: National Parks web page with practical information for walking this section from Bundeena to Otford.

-Click on the icons to download a GPX or KMZ file of the entire Great South Coast Walk and track variations.
+Click on an icon to download a zipfile containing either GPX or KMZ files of the entire Great South Coast Walk and track variations.
 Remember, this route data is for visual representation during trip planning and is not intended as a navigation tool.
 You should carry hard-copy maps with you when walking the route.
 Do not rely on electronic equipment, as batteries might expire and the device might fail or break.

 Disclaimer: These digital files are for non-commercial, personal use only.
 By downloading them, you accept that their use is entirely at your own risk.
 We have tried to ensure the accuracy and currency of the data, but accept no responsibility for the results of any actions taken when using the GPX or KMZ files.
 Routes may be subject to foreseen or unforeseen change at any time and it is the users' responsibility to inform themselves of current track conditions or hazards.

 Topographic maps (1:25000) can be purchased on-line as hardcopies, or downloaded for free as pdf files, from the SIX Maps website managed by the NSW Government Spatial Services Unit).
 An interactive map of the state is also available at this site.
 This could be useful for planning purposes.